rebcabin/tangledown/README.md

 ### Test the Regular Expressions

-The following code, in noweb `openers`, has two `block` tags that refer to the `noweb` tags of the regular expressions defined above, namely `left_justified_regular_expressions` and `anywhere_regular_expressions`.
+The code in noweb `openers` has two `block` tags that refer to the `noweb` tags of the regular expressions defined above, namely `left_justified_regular_expressions` and `anywhere_regular_expressions`.
 After Tangledown substitutes the contents of the `noweb` tags whose names match the names mentioned in the `block` tags, the code becomes valid Python and you can run it.
 When you run it, it proves that we can recognize all the various kinds of tags.
 Notice the special treatment for block ends, which will usually be on the same lines as their block tags, but not necessarily so.

 <noweb name="openers">